jingmeiqiu/Jingmeiqiu.github.io/_pages/publications.md

 63\.
 A Low Rank Tensor Representation of Linear Transport and Nonlinear Vlasov Solutions and Their Associated Flow Maps, W. Guo  and J.-M. Qiu, Journal of Computational Physics, accepted. [arXiv](https://arxiv.org/abs/2106.08834)

 62\.
-Accuracy and stability analysis of the Semi-Lagrangian method for stiff hyperbolic relaxation systems and kinetic BGK model, M. Ding, J.-M. Qiu and R.-W. Shu, SIAM Multiscale Modeling and Simulation, in revision.
+Accuracy and stability analysis of the Semi-Lagrangian method for stiff hyperbolic relaxation systems and kinetic BGK model, M. Ding, J.-M. Qiu and R.-W. Shu, SIAM Multiscale Modeling and Simulation, accepted.

 ## Publications in Refereed Journals